-To continue to provide our communities with access to the information they need, library staff themselves require more training and guidance in how to assist in locating, applying and using online information, including open civic data, to meet the specific needs of their patrons.
+To continue to provide our communities with access to the information they need, library staff themselves will require more training and guidance in how to assist in locating, applying and using online information, including open civic data, to meet the specific needs of their patrons.

 Our goal for this initiative is to develop and implement strategies and models for training librarians as “Digital Navigators,” taking place in the immediate context of the information needs in the communities where they work.
 WNYLRC’s recent Digital Health Literacy project, with funding from NNLM, is just one example.
-Our efforts related to training librarians to assist patrons in completing the 2020 Census is another example.
+WNYLRC's efforts related to training librarians to assist patrons in completing the 2020 Census is another example.

 These projects are just one facet of WNYLRC’s ongoing efforts to ensure the skills and resources of the library community are recognized, valued, and utilized by stakeholders who share our goals of addressing gaps in digital literacy specifically, and digital inclusion more broadly, ultimately helping foster a more equitable community.